AudreyBurki/Open-Positions/README.md

-# Research assistant positions
+# Two research assistant positions
-Two positions will be available in project described below at the beginning of next year.
+Two positions are available in the project described below.
 Do not hesitate to contact us for more information (buerki@uni-potsdam.de)

 # 65% position (starting date: 01.06.2022, 12 months)